clarkfitzg/makeParallel/inst/pems/notes.md

 I have two options in mind, and I'm not sure which one is better.
 One way is to create temporary variables, and the other way is to recursively traverse the code.

+The core logic of searching for vectorized calls that can be parallel will be the same for both.
+Being chunked or not becomes a property of an R object, a resource.

+After writing this I'm seeing that choosing one over the other amounts to analyzing and transforming the code, or the task graph.
+I think it's better to stick closer to analyzing and transforming code, because then it doesn't require that people really understand the task graph.
+If the graph inference is robust we can always get the graph from the code whenever we like.

 #### Option 1 - creation of temporary variables